sneikki/tidgrid/README.md

 ## Building

-Run `npm run build` to build Tidgrid from source.
+Install dependencies by running `npm install`.
+Then run `npm run build` or `make build` to build Tidgrid from source.
 The build will be minimized, and source map is generated automatically.
 To compile with more options, please refer to the next section.

 The compiled CSS files will be placed under the `build` directory.
-To remove all generated build files and directories, run `npm run clean`.
+To remove all generated build files and directories, run `make clean`.

 Please note that the files under build are only updated within releases.
 To get the unstable version, you need to build it from the source.